CCKennedy/minode-um/Switch.md

 #### 2. Show the switch module's status

-> When the switch is opened,the led screen will show a string 'Open'.if the switch is closed,the led screen will show 'Close'
+> In this example we use the switch event to show the switch's status.
+When the switch is opened,the led screen will show a string 'Open'.if the switch is closed,the led screen will show 'Close'.

 > ![pic2](./image/Switch/switch-exam2.png)